 BUU33600 Innovation, Entrepreneurship and Business Modelling

-(5 ECTS credits) - Semester Two
+(5 ECTS credits)

 Mr. Conor Foley

-This course covers the concepts, theories and techniques of new venture start-up, business modelling and innovation management in the business sector.
-It examines the nature and importance of entrepreneurship and the typical characteristics of the entrepreneur.
+This course covers the concepts, theories and techniques of new venture startup, business modelling and innovation management in the business sector.
+It examines the nature and importance of entrepreneurship and the typical characteristics, mindset and motivations of the entrepreneur.
 The generation of new business ideas, the shaping of business models and the nature of innovation are outlined.
-The nature and importance of entrepreneurship, the entrepreneurial mindset, formulation of a viable business plan, the lean start-up process and the raising of finance are central issues of the course.
+The formulation of a viable business plan, the lean start-up process and the raising of new venture funding are central issues of the course.

-- Clarify the key concepts and principles of entrepreneurship
+- clarify the key concepts and principles of entrepreneurship

-- Explain the entrepreneurial mindset and motivations
+- understand and explain the entrepreneurial mindset and motivations

-- Conduct research of a primary and secondary nature in the context of analysing an organisation with respect to innovation and generating an innovative business idea
+- conduct research of a primary and secondary nature in the context of analysing an organisation with respect to innovation and generating an innovative business idea

-- Assess the challenges and opportunities around a new business idea
+- assess the challenges and opportunities around a new business idea

-- Construct innovative business models, often disruptive
+- construct innovative business models, often disruptive.

-- Develop the tools and techniques necessary to draw up a business plan for a start-up company
+- develop the tools and techniques necessary to draw up a business plan for a start-up company

-- Develop an awareness of funding sources and uses
+- develop an awareness of funding sources and uses

-- Identify the issues involved in managing the start-up to growth of a new enterprise
+- identify the issues involved in managing the start-up to growth of a new enterprise

-- Explain the tools and techniques used for managing innovation within organisations
+- explain the tools and techniques used for managing innovation within organisations

-- Perform effectively in teams; displaying in particular, commitment, time management, and an ability to group-write
+- perform effectively in teams; displaying in particular, commitment, time management, and an ability to group-write

 Textbook and Reading: